Aldenham Works: Films

 Aldenham was the subject of several films including a 1957 British Transport film, entitled "Overhaul", about the work taking place at Aldenham.
-In 1962, the opening ten-minute scene of Cliff Richard's musical film Summer Holiday was filmed at the Aldenham Works, where Cliff's character and friends are all supposed to be mechanics at Aldenham works.
-Whilst on lunch on a rainy day, they come up with the idea of converting an RT bus into a mobile home and the next 5 minutes shows them at work to the track Seven Days to a Holiday.
-These scenes were all shot in the works during the summer shutdown, and employees were used as genuine extras.
-One shot even shows Cliff on an RT suspended from the crane above the works.
+In 1962, the opening ten-minute scenes of Cliff Richard's musical film Summer Holiday were filmed during the summer shutdown at the Aldenham Works.
+Real depot employees were the extras who help Cliff and his friends (who are all supposed to be mechanics at the works) convert an old RT bus into a mobile home.
+The scenes are set to the track Seven Days to a Holiday.
+One shot even shows Cliff onboard an RT bus as its moved though the works by overhead crane.

 The last film of the derelict works took place in 1992 for the BBC series Perpetual Motion which featured the story of the AEC Routemaster and widely on the changes at London Transport.
-The episode featured excerpts from "Overhaul", and later repeated the shots this time of the derelict works with the original voiceover dubbed onto the footage.
-Access to the site after closure was difficult, and few images exist of the site after closure.
+The episode featured excerpts from "Overhaul", and later repeated the shots this time of the derelict works with the original voice over dubbed onto the footage.